Alex Van Halen: Career

 Alex and Eddie Van Halen had several early bands before the formation of Van Halen.
 In addition to The Broken Combs, there were The Space Brothers, The Trojan Rubber Company, and Mammoth.

 In 1972, the brothers formed Mammoth with Mark Stone on bass and Eddie on lead vocals.
 The band rented David Lee Roth's PA system for their shows.
-Soon after, Eddie became tired of singing lead, and asked Roth to join the band.
-Later, in 1974, since the name Mammoth was already taken by another band, the name was changed to Van Halen, and Stone was replaced by Michael Anthony.
+Soon after, Eddie became tired of singing lead and asked Roth to join the band as the lead singer.
+In 1974, since the name Mammoth was already taken by another band, the name was changed to Van Halen, and Stone was replaced by Michael Anthony.
 Roth has claimed that it was his idea to rename the band Van Halen, and that he actually named it after Alex.
-In addition to his musical duties at this time, Alex handled managerial duties, such as booking gigs, and the like for the band.
-Their 1978 self-titled debut album Van Halen was released to much fanfare, influencing many musicians in hard rock.
-Van Halen had released eleven more studio albums since then, and officially disbanded a month after Eddie's death on October 6, 2020.
+Alex handled managerial duties for the band during its early years.
+The band's 1978 self-titled debut album was released to much fanfare, influencing many musicians in hard rock.
+Van Halen later released 11 more studio albums.
+Van Halen disbanded a month after Eddie's death on October 6, 2020.

 Although the term "brown sound" is generally associated with Eddie's guitar, it was actually coined by Alex to refer to the sound of his snare drum.

-Alex never recorded any music without his brother being involved, with Michael Anthony saying that "the only person that he plays with is Ed."
-The only recording Alex has made outside of the band is playing keyboards on the Eddie Van Halen instrumental "Respect the Wind", done for the Twister soundtrack and earning the Van Halen brothers a Grammy Award nomination for Best Rock Instrumental Performance.
+Alex played keyboards alongside his brother Eddie on the instrumental "Respect the Wind".
+The song, co-written by the two, was released on the Twister soundtrack and earned the Van Halen brothers a Grammy Award nomination for Best Rock Instrumental Performance.

-In June 2024, Alex auctioned off all of his drum gear he had in storage for decades.
-This led people to believe that he will no longer be involved in music without his brother Edward on stage with him.
+In June 2024, Alex auctioned off all of the drum gear he had in storage.

-Alex released a book called Brothers on October 22, 2024 and commenced a 3 date promotional tour.
+Alex released a book called Brothers on October 22, 2024 and commenced a three-date promotional tour.

-Equipment

-Van Halen's Ludwig drum kit that was used on Van Halen's first album and its supporting tour.

-Van Halen endorses Ludwig drums, pedals and hardware, Paiste cymbals, Remo drumheads and Regal Tip drumsticks.
-A Paiste endorser since March 1983, Van Halen, in co-operation with Paiste developed a signature ride cymbal—a 2002 24" Big ride—which Paiste introduced at the 2010 Winter NAMM Show.
-He also had two Ludwig signature snares.
-Alex has used Rototoms and octobans in the past as well as electronic drums and is renowned for using extravagantly sized drum kits that feature an on-fire orchestral gong and four bass drums, having originally used only two.

-Regal Tip created the Alex Van Halen signature drumsticks when he became an endorser.
+Alex is widely regarded as one of the greatest drummers of all time.

+In September 2026, Alex was knighted in the Order of the Netherlands Lion at a ceremony in Nijmegen, the city where he spent his early years.
+The honor was presented by the mayor of Nijmegen on behalf of the King; the order is awarded to "those with merits of a very exceptional nature for society".
+Speaking at the ceremony, he said he was "very grateful" and that such institutions add "a dignity and a gravity to what we do".
+He also signed Nijmegen's Boek van de Stad (Book of the City), a register of notable visitors that includes Bruce Springsteen and King Willem-Alexander.

 Influences

-Van Halen's main influences include Billy Cobham, Ginger Baker, Keith Moon and John Bonham, and he has cited jazz drummer Buddy Rich's work as having an early and lifelong impact.
+Alex's main influences include Billy Cobham, Ginger Baker, Keith Moon and John Bonham.
+He has cited jazz drummer Buddy Rich's work as having had an early and lifelong impact.